EmDmx/MoodifyV1-Flask/README.md

-# Moodify
+# MusicMood
-Moodify is a web application which recommends Songs for User depending on Choosen Mood!
+MusicMood is a web application which recommends Songs for User depending on Choosen Mood!

 # Installation
 To use the project completely you need software modules in requirements txt.
 Then, you can upload it to your own server.